realpython/python-guide/docs/starting/which-python.rst

 ----------

 `IronPython <http://ironpython.net/>`_  is an implementation of Python for the .NET framework.
-It can use both Python and .NET framework libraries, and can also expose Python code to other languages in the .NET framework.
+It can use both Python and .NET framework libraries, and it can also expose Python code to other languages in the .NET framework.

 `Python Tools for Visual Studio <http://ironpython.net/tools/>`_ integrates